PrabhakarUndurthi/Shirts-4-Mike/README.md

  7) Create your PayPal Business account and set up your website information .

- 8) Go to Your payPal account and /myselling tools add the buttons to the site.
+ 8) Go to Your PayPal account and /myselling tools add the buttons to the site.
  NOTE: Carefully handle this part.(PayPal)

  9) Keep pushing your code to Github.